rainboyan/grails-dynamic-modules-demo/README.md

 }
 ```

-now, we can get all the module descriptors in your Grails application throug the extended API of `GrailsPluginManager`,
+now, you can get all the module descriptors in your Grails application throug the extended API of `GrailsPluginManager`,

 ```groovy